nfour/eslint-config-standard-typescript-prettier/README.md

 ### 1. Install dependencies

-Install all the peer dependencies listed in [this projects package.json](./package.json) into your project.
+Install this and all the peer dependencies listed in [this projects package.json](./package.json) into your project.

 This should do the trick: